-- Details of winners will be made available on the Young Muslim Writers Awards website after the Awards ceremony.
+Details of winners will be made available on the Young Muslim Writers Awards website after the Awards ceremony.

 - Each shortlisted writer will agree to take part in publicity for the promotion of the Awards which will include - but is not restricted to - his/her name and photograph being used.
 Writers will not receive payment for this.

 - Full name and town/city of shortlisted writers will be given to local and national media for press coverage.
 This is to raise the profile of the young writer.

-- Winners will retain the copyright to their work but grant Young Muslim Writers Awards (Muslim Hands) a perpetual royalty-free licence the right to publish their work in mediums including but not limited to a) in an anthology b) on television c) on social media d) online on the Muslim Hands or Young Muslim Writers Awards website.
+- The authors will retain the copyright to their work but grant Young Muslim Writers Awards (Muslim Hands) a perpetual royalty-free licence the right to publish their work in mediums including but not limited to a) in an anthology b) on television c) on social media d) online on the Muslim Hands or Young Muslim Writers Awards website.

 The closing date for the competition is midnight on 15th August 2019.
 Submissions will not be accepted after the closing date.